gardener/landscaper/docs/deployer/container.md

 - *Imports* are provided as a json file at the path given by the env var `IMPORTS_PATH`.
 - *Exports* should be written to a json or yaml file at the path given by the env var `EXPORTS_PATH`.
 - An optional *state* should be written to the directory given by the env var `STATE_PATH`.
-The complete state directory will be tarred and managed by the landscaper(:warning: no symlinks).
+The complete state directory will be tarred and managed by Landscaper(:warning: no symlinks).
 The last state data are provided in the next execution or your program.
 - The *Component Descriptor* can be expected as a json file at the path given by the env var `COMPONENT_DESCRIPTOR_PATH`.
   The json file contains a resolved component descriptor list which means that all transitive component descriptors are